Skip to main content

 What Comes After a Conviction

 The consequences of an impaired driving conviction extend far beyond the criminal sentence.
 A first offence conviction means a $1,000 fine, a one-year driving prohibition, mandatory completion of Ontario’s Back on Track program, an ignition interlock device for at least one year, dramatically increased insurance premiums (often $5,000 to $10,000 per year), a permanent criminal record, and inadmissibility to the United States.
 These consequences last years and affect employment, professional licensing, and daily life.
+For a detailed breakdown of all penalties, see our guide to DUI penalties in Ontario.

 Why Fighting the Charge Matters